-Dogs and cats are prone to the very same ailments and diseases as humans.
-Both of our diets are often saturated with unhealthy foods devoid of nutrients and minerals.
-Think of processed dog and cat food as the equivalent of fast food.
-If you wouldn’t want to eat McDonald’s for every meal of the day, why would you allow your pet to do just that?
+Our pets are part of the family, right?
+You wouldn't want your loved ones eating unhealthy, processed food every day, including your furry friends.
+Dogs and cats are prone to the very same ailments and diseases as humans, especially when their diets are just as unhealthy as ours--they need nutrients and minerals, too!
+Processed dog and cat food can easily be the equivalent of fast food.
 Drinking naturally alkaline water can deliver bioavailable minerals and electrolytes, serving as a conduit for good health.

-As the key to life for all living beings on Earth, ensuring your pet has access to water of any kind is essential.
+Water is an essential for both humans and animals, so why not give your pet water that's also filled with minerals?
 Just like in humans, water is responsible for keeping your pet’s body functioning at peak levels.
-It helps keep the digestive system moving, kidney's functioning, lubricates joinds and is involved in a variety of other critical bodily functions¹.
+It helps keep the digestive system moving, kidney's functioning, lubricates joints and is involved in a variety of other critical bodily functions.1

-But not all water is equal.
-Tap water is often treated using harmful chemicals like chlorine, fluoride, and heavy metals.
+However, not all water is the same.
+There are differences between tap, distilled, and natural artisan water, and you can read more about it in our blog post here.
+To sum it all up, tap water is often treated using harmful chemicals like chlorine, fluoride, and heavy metals.
 While these impurities might cause us to steer clear of tap water, most of us don’t think twice about it when filling our pet’s bowl.

 By drinking naturally alkaline water, you and your pet can reap the health benefits of this superior form of good old H20.
 For one, naturally alkaline water is more easily absorbed by body tissues, leading to optimal hydration levels¹.

-It is always advisable to speak with your veterinarian before making any changes to your pet’s diet.
-Water included.
+It is always advisable to speak with your veterinarian and do your research before making any changes to your pet’s diet, water included.
 If you do end up giving alkaline water a try, monitor any behavioral or physical changes over time in your pet and let us know how it goes!